dzalf/openQCM-GUI-Matlab/README.md

 # openQCM-GUI-Matlab

 This is my contribution to the [openQCM](https://openqcm.com/openqcm) project for which I developed a visual interfase for data acquisition and visualization.
-It is a Matlab code based on the stock application written in Java by the one and only  [Marco Mauro](https://www.researchgate.net/profile/Marco_Mauro) :raised_hands:
+It is a Matlab code based on the original application written in Java by the one and only  [Marco Mauro](https://www.researchgate.net/profile/Marco_Mauro) :raised_hands:

 **USAGE**